nanoporetech/remora/README.rst

 Chunks have a fixed signal length defined at data preparation time and saved as a model attribute.
 A fixed position within the chunk is defined as the "focus position".
-This position is the center of the base of interest.
+By default, this position is the center of the "focus base" being interrogated by the model.

 Pre-trained Models
 ------------------